Cetaphil Baby Wash And Shampoo With Organic Calendula Review

 When Should You Use Baby Wash and Shampoo?

 At the very start of a baby’s life, they do not require wash or shampoo.
 Heck, they might not even have any hair for a while, and just a gentle cleaning with warm water should be fine.
 However, if they haven’t used it until then, parents generally will want a gentle wash and shampoo once their baby begins moving around and can get into things.

 What Should You Look For In a Baby Wash and Shampoo?

 Many soaps and shampoos, even those made for babies, contain ingredients that can have long-term, harmful effects on children.
 So with that in mind, my husband and I put safety at the top of our criteria and looked for soaps free of harmful chemicals, added fragrances, and unnecessary dyes.

 We’re not anti-chemical, since, after all, everything contains at least some sort of chemical, but we lean towards products that are as gentle and safe as we can find.
 The delicate hair of a baby must be given a mild shampoo that will keep the scalp clean and moisturized.

-As I said above, there is no such thing as a cleaning product that is chemical free, because they all contain chemicals.
-The closest you can get to natural is using plant-based chemicals, which are better than artificial ones, but also need to be checked carefully for side-effects.
-Look for a combination shampoo and wash.
+As I said above, it’s difficult to find a cleaning product without chemicals these days.
+The best you can do is find a product that uses chemicals that are plant-based.
+Be sure to check their side effects though.
+Look for a combination of shampoo and wash.
 Babies do not sweat much or get very dirty, so there really is no need to spend your money on more than one product (and expose your child to even more chemicals).

 — Shannon Willardson (@shanwillardson) September 12, 2017